South Africa

 Vehicle emissions tax

-An environmental levy is levied on passenger motor vehicles at a rate of ZAR 146 per gram of CO2 produced per kilometre over the first 120g of CO2 per kilometre, and at a rate of ZAR 195 per gram of CO2 produced per kilometre over the first 175g of CO2 per kilometre (in the case of double cab passenger vehicles).
+An environmental levy on carbon dioxide emissions is levied on passenger motor vehicles at a rate of ZAR 146 per gram of CO2 emissions per kilometre exceeding 95 grams of CO2 per kilometre.
+Vehicles for the transport of goods and double cab vehicles are levied at a rate of ZAR 195 per gram of CO2 emissions per kilometre exceeding 175 grams of CO2 per kilometre.
 These rates are applicable from 1 April 2024.

 Fuel levy